 Melvin Butch Hollowell

-Hollowell was elected as a “Fellow” of the Michigan State Bar Foundation, a recognition reserved for the top five percent of Michigan lawyers.
+Hollowell is a “Fellow” of the Michigan State Bar Foundation, a recognition reserved for the top five percent of Michigan lawyers.
 He was selected by Michigan Lawyers Weekly as a “Leader in the Law,” one of the most select and prestigious recognitions in the State’s legal profession.
-Hollowell is a recipient of the 2019 “Leading Lawyer” Award, a national peer review recognition.
-He received the Wolverine Bar Association’s “President’s Award,” the Association’s highest honor.
-Hollowell is rated “AV Preeminent” by Martindale-Hubbell, the “Highest possible rating in both legal ability and ethical standards, through a strenuous Peer Review Rating process which evaluates lawyers in the United States and Canada.”
+Hollowell was named a “Leading Lawyer” in 2019 and 2020, and as a “Super Lawyer” in 2020, and 2021, which are coveted peer review professional recognitions.
+He received the Wolverine Bar Association’s “President’s Award,” the Association’s highest honor, and is rated “AV Preeminent” by Martindale-Hubbell, the highest possible rating for attorneys in the United States and Canada.
 He is a Life Member of the Judicial Conference of the U.S. Court of Appeals for the Sixth Circuit.
-Hollowell has served on the National NAACP Legal Committee by appointment of the Association’s Chair.
-He is a recipient of the “Exemplary Service” award, presented by his colleagues in the City of Detroit’s Office of the Corporation Counsel.
-At the end of his four-year tenure as Corporation Counsel, the Detroit City Council presented Hollowell with its highest recognition, the “Testimonial Resolution.”

 Immediately prior to his association with The Miller Law Firm, Hollowell completed a four-year term as Corporation Counsel of the City of Detroit, the City’s chief legal officer.
-He was appointed to the position by Detroit Mayor Mike Duggan, unanimously confirmed by the Detroit City Council, and sworn-in to office in January 2014.
-During this transformative period in the life of the City, he assumed the role of Director of the City’s 70-attorney Law Department and was lead counsel to the Mayor, City Council, City Clerk, Police and Fire Departments, and all City departments, boards, commissions and agencies.
-In this role he also served as the City’s chief criminal prosecutor.
+He was appointed to the position by Detroit Mayor Mike Duggan and unanimously confirmed by the Detroit City Council.
+In this capacity he assumed the role of Director of the City’s 70-attorney Law Department, lead counsel to the Mayor, City Council, City Clerk, Police and Fire Departments, and all City departments, boards, commissions and agencies.
+In this role he also served as the City’s chief criminal prosecutor, and as a Commissioner of the Detroit Election Commission and Trustee of the City’s Police and Fire Pension Board.

 Among his accomplishments as Corporation Counsel were: